Jawz84/Blog/PowerShell Contributing.md

 And you will notice C# CmdLets have `BeginProcessing`, `ProcessRecord` and `EndProcessing` instead of the `Begin`, `Process` and `End` block.
 After you have a little idea of what that looks like, find answers to questions that arise in the SDK linked above.

+#### Finding your way in the code

+If you are not super familiar with C# these tips may help you:

+- When you are working on a Cmdlet, you can set _breakpoints_ to be able to step through the code
+- When you need information about where a certain method, property or variable comes from, use `F12` to [navigate to its definition](https://code.visualstudio.com/Docs/editor/editingevolved#_go-to-definition)

+> :information_source: If you want to learn more about VSCode debugging for PowerShell, you can read more [here on the Microsoft scripting blog](https://devblogs.microsoft.com/scripting/debugging-powershell-script-in-visual-studio-code-part-1/), or watch [this video](https://youtu.be/cSbIXmlkr8o) from Tyler Leonhardt at PSconfEU 2019.
+The same principles work for the C# extension, as well as for Visual Studio.

 See also [Details about contributing to the PowerShell/PowerShell repo](#Details-about-contributing-to-the-PowerShellPowerShell-repo).